Cheese flavors

 Why It’s Time to Stop Playing it Safe with Plant-based Cheeses

 Is it time to stop playing it safe with plant-based cheese?
+Now, more than ever, there’s a wide variety of innovative plant-based cheese available for adventurous eaters.

 You might be thinking, “What do you mean?
 Plant-based cheese is an area of incredible ongoing innovation!”